-Another way to become a diplomat is to start with an entry role in the APS as a trainee administrative service officer and complete a government traineeship and get promoted to administrative service officer or an executive-level officer.
+You can also become a diplomat as a trainee administrative service officer in an APS entry role.
+Further, you must complete a government traineeship.
+Then you may be promoted to administrative service officer or executive-level officer.
 Click here to learn about the general DFAT recruitment guidelines.

 The Department of Foreign Affairs and Trade issues Australian diplomatic passports to Australian citizens that allow the passport holder to travel across different nations worldwide for diplomatic objectives.

 These passports are machine-readable travel documents that conform to the globally approved standards for biometric travel documents and are set out by the International Civil Aviation Organisation.